What is a Public Bank?

 Do Other Public Banks Exist Now?

 The Bank of North Dakota is the largest of a few public banks in the United States and a good example for new public banks.
 Founded in 1919, it manages the state income and lends it to serve the needs of the people of North Dakota.
 However, it also regularly makes the highest return on equity of all U.S. banks.
 It regularly transfers these profits to the people of the state through low interest loans, increased services or regular deposits to the state general fund (which decreases taxes).
-It is structured differently than a city public bank would be, but it would contribute to the financial and real well-being of its citizens as seen below.

 California also recently ratified a measure to allow communities to build their own public banks.
 Since this legislation passed many communities have created their own banks: Los Angeles, East Bay, Santa Barbara, and San Diego are some of the first.